 Medication Safety can be a challenge for all those taking one or more medications on a daily basis and especially for those in chronic pain.
-Not only do chronic pain sufferers take medications, some of their medication usage may involve Opioids.
+Not only do chronic pain sufferers take medications, but some of their medication usage may also involve Opioids.
 According to the CDC, In the USA, adverse drug events account for over 1 million emergency room visits and 280,000 hospitalizations each year!
 In 2015, there were 33,000 deaths due to prescription opioid use and heroin use.
 Half of those deaths were directly related to prescription opioid overdoses.
 These statistics blow my mind!
-In fact in the USA 82% of adults take at least one medication per day and 29% of adults take 5 or more medications per day!
+In fact, in the USA 82% of adults take at least one medication per day and 29% of adults take 5 or more medications per day!
 You can see why medication safety is so important!

 Below is a list of things that you should be aware of in regards to medication safety.

 - Medication interactions with food, supplements and other over the counter drugs can occur.
 It is always best to read the safety pamphlet attached to all your medications.
 Also, make sure to take the medications as prescribed or make sure you follow the directions.
 Should you have any questions, ask the pharmacist, they seem to be the ones most trained in pharmaceuticals.